-The SEC (Securities and Exchange Commission) Whistleblower Program, created in the wake of the 2008 financial crisis as part of the Dodd-Frank act, has been nothing short of a success (at least, from the standpoint of regulators and whistleblowers).
+The SEC (Securities and Exchange Commission) Whistleblower Program, created in the wake of the 2008 financial crisis as part of the Dodd-Frank Act, has been nothing short of success (at least, from the standpoint of regulators and whistleblowers).

-Over this period, the SEC has had time to evaluate the success of the program, and with close to a decade’s worth of data in their hands, they’ve proposed amendments that will not only continue to incentivize whistleblowers, specifically creating higher payouts in order to incentivize whistleblowing in cases where the payout might be low (even though the damage to retail investors by the alleged fraud might still be severe).
+Over this period, the SEC has had time to evaluate the success of the program, and with close to a decade’s worth of data in their hands, they’ve proposed amendments that will not only continue to incentivize whistleblowers, specifically create higher payouts in order to incentivize whistleblowing in cases where the payout might below (even though the damage to retail investors by the alleged fraud might still be severe).

 Proposed Amendments to Rule 21F-6

 The proposed amendments to Rule 21F-6 include allowing the SEC discretion to determine increasing payouts to whistleblowers of up to $2 million dollars in order to create incentives for potential whistleblowers who may be reluctant to provide information to the SEC due to concern over low awards.
 Because of the nature of whistleblowing itself and the risk and possibility of damage to their career, their social standing, and even threats to themselves or their families, payouts must carry enough incentive for a whistleblower to come forward.